paru-de/dutytldr/tldr/trial/ew/1-dark-inside.md

 ### Notable mechanics

 - Exoterikos
-  - Purple, Triangle: Cone AoE
+  - Purple: Cone AoE
-  - Pink, Square: Half-wide Arena Cleave
+  - Pink: Half-wide Arena Cleave
 - Astral Flow: Floor rotates 90° in direction of arrows.
 Snakes:
   - Go into **one quadrant** of the arena.
 Divide it roughly into 4 squares.
   - Rotate **only the safezone or AoE in this quadrant** 90° in your head.